Azure Confidential Computing: Azure RBAC for Secure Key Release

 What if we want to release an Azure Key Vault key to an application that we have verified to be running in a particular Azure region or a particular firmware version.
 Can we release a key once we have verified if the request originates from within a compliant Azure Confidential Virtual Machine?
 That’s where secure key release can help, it takes a policy-based approach to releasing keys to trusted execution environments.
 Azure Key Vault Premium SKU and Managed-HSM can release HSM keys.

-Performing the release key operation is similar to performing the get key operation on an Azure Key Vault, except we will need to change:
+key operation on an Azure Key Vault, except we will need to change:

-• Key Vault RBAC settings will need to be modified
+- Key Vault RBAC settings will need to be modified

-• The key will need some specific properties:
+- The key will need some specific properties:

-• A release policy, since we only want a trusted confidential virtual machine to be able to access our key.
+- A release policy, since we only want a trusted confidential virtual machine to be able to access our key.

-• Must be marked as exportable.
+- Must be marked as

-• The HTTP request will target a slightly different URL since we are performing a different operation.
+- The HTTP request will target a slightly different URL since we are performing a different operation.

-• Additionally, the Confidential VM’s attested platform report (aka the environment assertion) must be included the request body.
+- Additionally, the Confidential VM’s attested platform report (aka the environment assertion) must be included the request body.
 We can use the Microsoft Azure Attestation service to to attest to the trustworthiness of the state of a Trusted Execution Environment-enabled platform, such as our Confidential VM.

 📖 From the documentation: “An Environment Assertion is a signed assertion, in JSON Web Token form, from a trusted authority.
 An environment assertion contains at least a key encryption key and one or more claims about the target environment (for example, TEE type, publisher, version) that are matched against the Key Release Policy.”